amuvarma13/orpheus/readme.md

 )
 from orpheus.mm_model_from_colab.utils import fast_download_from_hub
 ```
-If you are running this normally import the default version
+If you are running this on a normal VM import the default version
 ```python
 from mm_model import (
     OrpheusConfig,